If you’ve ever seen “DBA” next to a business name on a business card or website, you may wonder what exactly those three letters mean.

 Now that you know the DBA, meaning let’s move on!

-When Do You Need To Register a DBA?
+When Do You Need To Register a DBA Name?

-There are a number of reasons why you would want to (or in some cases legally have to) register a DBA with your state:
+There are several reasons why you would want to (or in some cases legally have to) register a “Doing Business As” name with your state:

 When You Need a Business Bank Account

 As many business owners are all too aware, money is integral in all aspects of a business.
 Trying to keep track of finances can be hard enough, but trying to balance your business funds with your personal funds can be a real nightmare.
 This leads many business owners to open a bank account to use for any funds related to their business.

 However, most banks require sole proprietors or other family-owned businesses to register a DBA name to open a bank account and receive payments in the business name.

 While registering a “Doing Business As” business name is not a requirement per se to apply for a business loan, have in mind that your lender will want to review your bank statements (and to hold a business bank account, you need a DBA).

 When You Want to Be Legally Compliant

 There are several legal reasons why a small business owner would need to register a DBA business name.